 Plant Sciences | Soil Science

 Bennett, D, Russell, B, Staines, M, Morris, R, Bolland, M, and Lucey, J. (2011), Greener pastures 7 - A fresh look at nutrient losses from intensively managed pastures.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4810.